ingonyama-zk/developer-docs/docs/icicle/integrations.md

 ![ICICLE architecture](../../static/img/architecture-highlight.png)

 Engineers usually use a cryptography library to implement their ZK protocols.
-These libraries implement efficient primitives which are used as building blocks for the protocol.
-ICICLE is such a library the difference is that ICICLE is designed from the start to run on GPUs.
-The Rust and Golang APIs abstract away all low level CUDA details, our goal was to allow developers with no GPU experience quickly get started with ICICLE.
+These libraries implement efficient primitives which are used as building blocks for the protocol; ICICLE is such a library.
+The difference is that ICICLE is designed from the start to run on GPUs; the Rust and Golang APIs abstract away all low level CUDA details.
+Our goal was to allow developers with no GPU experience to quickly get started with ICICLE.

 A developer may use ICICLE with two main approaches in mind.